35+ Best Healthy Meatball Recipes for Weight Loss

-Get the recipe from Butter With A Side of Bread.
+Get the recipe from Butter with a Side of Bread.

 Kale's been stealing the superfood spotlight for a while now—and for good reason.
 It has one of the highest ORAC (oxygen radical absorbance capacity) ratings, promotes urinary health, fights cancer, and aids weight loss.
-Combined with lean ground turkey meatballs, veggies, and low sodium broth—and a whopping 53.2 grams of slimming protein and just 31.8 grams of sodium per cup—this soup is a rare breed.
+Combined with lean ground turkey meatballs, veggies, and low sodium broth—and a whopping 53.2 grams of protein and just 31.8 grams of sodium per cup—this soup is a rare breed.